Learning and Teaching

 Preparing the Syllabus

 What needs to go on a syllabus?
-(Word version for copying to your syllabus, 8/10/21 update) (AAVP for Curriculum and Assessment)
+(Word version for copying to your syllabus, August 10, 2021 update) (AAVP for curriculum and assessment)

 What kinds of information on my syllabus might be connected to assessment for the department and university?
 How can I write outcomes that are assessable?
 (University Assessment Committee and AAVP for curriculum and assessment)

 How do I find my class roll?
-(AAVP for curriculum, Office of the Registrar)
+(AAVP for curriculum and assesment, Office of the Registrar)

 How do add/drop/withdraw work?
-(AAVP for curriculum, Office of the Registrar)
+(AAVP for curriculum and assessment, Office of the Registrar)

 Where are the forms for: independent study, incomplete grade, grade change?
 (Office of the Registrar)